 Announcement of the Winners

-The winning essays will be published in Proceedings magazine and on the Naval Institute website.
-The first-prize winner will appear in the February 2021 Proceedings.
-The winners will be recognized during the Naval Institute–AFCEA WEST 2021 Conference.
+The winning essays will be published in Proceedings and on the Naval Institute website.
+The first-prize winner will appear in the February 2022 Proceedings.
+The winners will be recognized during the Naval Institute–AFCEA WEST 2022 Conference.